x11x00x00x/pgr2protopack/README.md

 **⚠️ CRITICAL: You MUST install the Lost Cars Pack FIRST before installing the Proto Pack.**

-The Proto Pack depends on files and configurations from the Lost Cars Pack.
+The Proto Pack depends on files and configurations from the Lost Cars Pack (https://github.com/x11x00x00x/pgr2lostcars).
 Installing them in the wrong order will cause the mod to malfunction.

 Special thanks to Jackie and MRVETTE as well as the entire PGR2 Discord: https://discord.gg/HHytpKcdbW